From product development to marketing, there’s only one thing that should be guiding your long-term strategy: knowledge of your customer.

 These definitions are crucial, as your team has to be able to identify, consistently and easily, the right people to customize your content for.
 This is the ultimate goal of determining your ideal customer profile: personalization.

-Once you’ve identified your ICP, you can target your ads to people that meet the definitions of ready, willing, able, etc. Then, you can match those ads to post-click experiences with tools like UTM parameters, and continually learn more about your ideal customer with heat maps and A/B testing.
+Once you’ve identified your ICP, you can target your ads to people that meet the definitions of ready, willing, able, etc. Then, you can match those ads to post-click landing pages with tools like UTM parameters, and continually learn more about your ideal customer with heat maps and A/B testing.

 Why ideal customer profiles are valuable: 2 examples